Chenzo/chenzo_blog/content/the-case-against-pve-only-servers-in-sea-of-thieves/index.md

 If we start splitting SoT into separate servers based on individual playstyles, we’d lose a lot of the magic that makes this game great.

 The game is PvPvE.
 It is built on the two pillars of PvE and PvP.
 If you take one away the game becomes something else.
 Something less.
-And we would be worse for it.

-PvE only servers would change our favorite pirate game to a Fetch Quest Sailing Simulator game…
+PvE-only servers would change our favorite pirate game to a Fetch Quest Sailing Simulator game…

 …and then the original game no longer exists.
 We need to have actual pirates in our pirate game.